RyougiChan/OnlinePayment/README.md

 This project is further Java encapsulation for various online payment channels, including **Alipay**, **WeChat Pay** so far.

+**ALERT!!** The code here is just a simple getting start guide with little security consideration.
+So **DO NOT** use this code in your production environment directly.

 ## Tech Support

 - Java